emosy/cs8803gpu-fall24-papers/reading2.typ

   - Synchronization-related Balancing
 - Host Interaction

-Memory access is the most important since it's usually much slower than computation
+// Memory access is the most important since it's usually much slower than computation

 Themes are not categories and optimizations usually apply to multiple themes.

+When considering the realm of optimization techniques to apply, the authors suggest a high-level process to follow:
+1. Application-specific: Consider optimizations that address specifics of the application
+  - Whole-application vs kernel-specific optimizations: "It is often more useful to optimize the pipeline of kernels"
+  - Are kernels compute or memory bound?
+  - Do kernels reuse data?
+  - Are kernels regular or irregular?
+2. Identify bottlenecks
+  - Memory Access
+    - Global memory bandwidth
+    - Latency
+  - Irregularity
+  - Balancing
+  - Host Interaction
+3. Architectural evolution: Consider the architecture's new features and changes
+4. Quantitative Performance Potential: Consider which optimizations to target based on their potential performance gains, although they are not totally comparable

 Here are some highlights of interesting optimizations from the themes: